 Napoleon and Julius Erlandsen made a drill stock that became the standard of the piano industry.
-For a historical summary of their careers that span from 1863 to after 1940, please refer to my page on piano planes.
+For a historical summary of their careers that spanned from 1863 to after 1940, please refer to my page on New York Piano Planes, Part I.

 This ancient tool, which was depicted in Egyptian hieroglyphs, is almost as old as the invention of fire, as the first versions of it were used to start fires and to drill holes in stones and beads.
 They were driven by a bow held in the opposing hand, and were capable of producing precision work when used by skilled craftspeople.
 Bows were moved back and forth, in a steady reciprocal motion, somewhat like a cellist might play.

 Samuel Wolfenden, a British pianomaker and author of “A Treatise on the Art of Pianoforte Construction,” (1927) wrote about the application of bow drills in piano work: